Basics on positively multiplicative graphs and algebras: The group of maximal indices

 Hence, $Tv=0$ for all $v\in V$, and so $T=0$, which implies that $\mathrm{ev}_{i_{0}}$ is injective and $\dim(\mathcal{A})\geq n$.
 Thus $\dim\mathcal{A}=n$ and $\mathrm{ev}_{i_{0}}$ is a linear isomorphism, in particular it is coercive. \end{proof}

-\begin{remark} In general, a commutative sub-algebra of $M_{n}(\mathbb{C})$ can have a dimension much bigger than $n$: by a theorem of Schur, such an algebra can have dimension at most $\lfloor n^{2}/4\rfloor+1$, the bound being sharp.
-Hence, by the latter lemma, a finite-dimensional adjacency algebra for which there exists a maximal element is much closer to the case of a maximal commutative $\ast$-subalgebra of $M_{n}(\mathbb{C})$ (see Example \ref{Ex_PMalgebra}).
-Beware however that an adjacency algebra is not necessarily diagonalizable, even if there exists a maximal element.
-This is for example the case for the algebra of upper triangular matrices
+\begin{remark} In general, a commutative subalgebra of $M_{n}(\mathbb{C})$ can have a dimension much bigger than $n$: by a theorem of Schur, such an algebra can have dimension at most $\lfloor n^{2}/4\rfloor+1$, the bound being sharp.
+Hence, by the latter lemma, a finite-dimensional adjacency algebra for which there exists a maximal element is much closer to the case of a commutative subalgebra of $M_{n}(\mathbb{C})$ stable by the adjoint involution (see (4) of Example \ref{Ex_PMalgebra}).
+Beware however that an adjacency algebra is not necessarily diagonalisable (i.e isomorphic to $\mathbb{C}^n$), even if there exists a maximal element.
+This is for example the case for the algebra of upper triangular Toeplitz matrices

 for which $e_{n}$ is maximal. \end{remark}